JeremyRod/worklog-app/README.md

 The login data is not saved at all and is only used to obtain auth.
 The user will need to login on every new session and may need to re-enter details if auth is considered stale in a long session.

-If you do not want to enter login details, a .env file can be used to store these details for the worklog app to read from when required.
+If you do not want to enter login details, a `user.env` file can be used to store these details for the worklog app to read from when required.

 ```
 SCOROUSER=jeremy.rodarellis@boostdesign.com.au